Comparative analysis of robust entanglement generation in engineered XX spin chains: Model and Methods

-where $\hat{\rho}$ is the density matrix of the generated state and $\hat{\sigma}$ is the density matrix associated with the target state.
-A fidelity of $F = 1$ indicates perfect preparation of the target state, while values below unity quantify the deviation from that.
+where $\hat{\rho}$ is the density matrix of the generated state, and $\hat{\sigma}$ is the density matrix associated with the target state.
+Fidelity of $F = 1$ indicates the perfect preparation of the target state, while values below unity quantify deviations from this.

-\subsection{Entanglement Generation Protocols}
+\subsection{{Entanglement} Generation Protocols}

-We investigated two different entanglement generation protocols, illustrated in Fig. \ref{fig:fig1}, both designed to mediate long-range entanglement between boundary spins in a finite chain.
-Unlike traditional quantum communication setups focused on state transfer fidelity, our objective here is the efficient and robust creation of quantum correlations, specifically entanglement, between distant parties.
+We investigate two different entanglement generation protocols, illustrated in \mbox{Figure \ref{fig:fig1},} both designed to mediate long-range entanglement between boundary spins in a finite chain.
+Unlike traditional quantum communication setups focused on state transfer fidelity, our objective here is the efficient and robust creation of quantum correlations---specifically entanglement---between distant parties.